ablaom/MLJTuning.jl/README.md

   `cross_entropy`) report a loss (or score) for each provided observation, while others (e.g., `auc`) report only an aggregated value (the `per_observation` entries being recorded as `missing`).
-This and other behaviour can be inspected using trait functions.
+This and other behavior can be inspected using trait functions.
 Do `info(rms)` to view the trait values for the `rms` loss, and see [Performance measures](https://alan-turing-institute.github.io/MLJ.jl/dev/performance_measures/)